 Bristle at feedback.
 Nah, it’s cool – I don’t want to learn from your expertise, thanks anyway.

 Use a quiet speaking voice, especially in a big space.

 Hide behind the podium / teleprompter / your notes.

 Use exclusionary words, such as obviously, so on and so forth, of course, and et cetera.
-Of these, “of course” is the worst – what’s obvious to you might not be to anyone else.
+Of these, “of course” is your favorite – what’s obvious to you is totally obvious to everyone else, right?

 Use effects to distract us, since there are so many awesome slide transitions built in.

 So now that you know the difference between telling & selling, and elements of how to sell and not sell your story, let’s look at how to create that story!

 My Jewish mother loves to make her mother’s matzoh ball soup recipe.
 Except that nearly every time she makes it, she’s prepared to throw the first batch of matzoh balls away.
 Why?
 Matzoh balls are a challenging mix of ingredients, and a successful outcome is subject to many variables – the heat of the pan, the ratio of cooking oil or fat, the quality and freshness of the matzoh meal, how long they are refrigerated for before being fried up.
 So many little things to consider, and adjust along the way.